suhanree/simple-spelling-tester/README.md

 While running the program, a user can change the difficulty level, or quit at any word.
-If the program is quit, or all the chosen words are used, changed difficulty levels will be saved to a file. pronunciation as another attribute added.
-Then a user can self-test using this program.
+If the program is quit, or all the chosen words are used, changed difficulty levels will be saved to a file.

 I used python with pandas.